turbot/tailpipe-docs/docs/sql/querying-ips.md

 # Querying IP Addresses

 IP addresses are fundamental to security-oriented log analysis.
-Tailpipe includes DuckDB's [inet extension](https://duckdb.org/docs/extensions/inet.html) which supports CIDR notation.
+Tailpipe includes DuckDB's [inet extension](https://duckdb.org/docs/extensions/inet.html) to simplify working with IP addresses and networks.

 You can find requests **from a specific IP address**: